luucasalvesro/luucasalvesro/README.md

 ## Hello, I'm Lucas Alves
 ## Student of Artificial Intelligence and Machine Learning

 I like to venture out to solve complex challenges that bring positive points to people and add value to the business.
+For this reason, I chose the Data Science area as a professional career, I believe in the power of data to solve complex problems.

 In this repository you will find data science projects completed by me for academic, self-learning and hobby purposes.
 It is still under construction, so I will be adding new projects and also detailing those that have already been done.